open-aviation/workshop/docs/index.md

-# 2nd workshop on open-science in aviation 🌷 tangram
+# 2nd workshop on open science in aviation 🌷 tangram

 We are pleased to **announce the 2nd edition of this workshop** on 3 and 4 April 2025 in TU Delft 🇳🇱 (The Netherlands), following the success of the [1st workshop on open-source tools for air traffic management and research](https://blog.westminster.ac.uk/atm-team/open-source-tools-activities/) on [mercury](https://blog.westminster.ac.uk/atm-team/wp-content/uploads/sites/114/2025/01/2024-11-Mercury_tutorial_workshop.pdf) open-source tool.